On Galois inertial types of elliptic curves over $\mathbb{Q}_\ell$: Nonexceptional inertial types at elleq2

-\begin{remark} In Proposition~\ref{prop:cond-4}, we always have $e = 8$.
-So to ascertain that we do not get the same kind of contradiction that arises in the last case of the proof of this proposition, we must {\it a priori} check the order of~$\chi^s/\chi$ in all cases.
-However this is not necessary because for each inertial type in the statement, there is an elliptic curve with that type. \end{remark}
+Since $\chi^s/\chi$ is quadratic, it factors via the norm map by Corollary~\ref{cor:factorvianorm}.
+So $\rho_E$ is triply imprimitive by Proposition~\ref{prop:triply-imprimitive}.
+This leads to a contradiction as in the proof of Proposition~\ref{P:cond3}.
+We conclude there are no types arising from an elliptic curve for $k=6$ and $d=-20$. \end{itemize} This completes the proof by cases. \end{proof}

-\subsection{Proof of theorem~\ref{thm:nonexceptell2}}
+\begin{remark} In Proposition~\ref{P:cond2}, we always have $e = 8$.
+To ensure that we do not get the same kind of contradiction that arises in the last case of the proof of this proposition, to show that this type occurs we must check the order of~$\chi^s/\chi$ in all cases.
+Instead, we will show in section~\ref{sec:non-exp:2} that there is an elliptic curve with that type. \end{remark}

-We are now ready to prove the main result of Section~\ref{sec:inert2nonexcept}.
+\subsection{Proof of theorem}

-\begin{proof}[Proof of Theorem~\ref{thm:nonexceptell2}]
+We are now ready to prove the main result of section~\ref{sec:inert2nonexcept}.

-Since $e \neq 24$, by Lemma~\ref{L:exceptional=24} and Proposition~\ref{prop:non-prim-inert-type}, $\tau$ is either principal series or nonexceptional supercuspidal.
+\begin{proof}[Proof of Theorem~\textup{\ref{thm:nonexceptell2}}]

-The case when $\tau$ is principal series is treated by Proposition~\ref{P:pseries}.
-These types all have conductor~$2^8$, and are included in the case (e-i) of the theorem.
+Since $e \neq 24$, by Lemma~\ref{L:exceptional=24} and Proposition~\ref{prop:non-prim-inert-type}, $\tau_E$ is either principal series or nonexceptional supercuspidal.

-Next, suppose that $\tau$ is nonexceptional supercuspidal with conductor $2^8$ induced from a quadratic extension~$K$.
-Then, by Proposition~\ref{P:cond3}, $K$ has conductor $1$ or $4$, and these are covered in Propositions~\ref{P:cond0}(d) and~\ref{P:cond2}(c), respectively.
-This completes the proof of~(e).
+The case when $\tau_E$ is principal series is treated by Proposition~\ref{P:pseries}.

-We are left with the nonexceptional supercuspidal types of conductor~$\neq 2^8$.
-These are covered by Propositions~\ref{P:cond0}(a)--(c) and~\ref{P:cond2}(a)--(b).
-This implies parts (a)--(d) of the theorem.
-Finally, the last part of the statement follows from the fact that principal series only appear in case (e-i).
+If $\tau_E$ is nonexceptional supercuspidal with conductor $2^8$ induced from a quadratic extension~$K$, then by Proposition~\ref{P:cond3}, $K$ has conductor $1$ or $4$: these are covered in Propositions~\ref{P:cond0}(d) and~\ref{P:cond2}(c), respectively.

-Finally, we observe that the list of types provided by the theorem is sharp because there are elliptic curves satisfying all these types as shown by the examples in Table~\ref{table:types-Q2}.
+We are left with the nonexceptional supercuspidal types of conductor~$\neq 2^8$, which are covered by Propositions~\ref{P:cond0}(a)--(c) and~\ref{P:cond2}(a)--(b). \end{proof}